 Two key points about Guaranteed Messaging:

-- Keeps messages that are tagged as persistent or non-persistent (rather than Direct) across message broker restarts by spooling them to persistent storage.
+- It keeps messages that are tagged as persistent or non-persistent (rather than Direct) across message broker restarts by spooling them to persistent storage.
 Although a persistent delivery mode is typically used for Guaranteed messages, a non-persistent delivery mode is provided to offer compatibility with Java Message Service (JMS), and to allow the delivery mode of the messages to be modified to accommodate the persistence requirements of an endpoint or a client subscription when there is a topic match (refer to Topic Matching & Message Delivery Modes).

 To support Guaranteed Messaging, a message broker must have message spooling enabled, and a Solace PubSub+ appliance must also have an Assured Delivery Blade (ADB) installed.